-Palestinian Authority chief negotiator Saeb Erekat responded to reports that Israel was mulling the ouster of PA President Mahmoud Abbas as a response to the Palestinian UN statehood bid on Wednesday, saying Jerusalem's strategy was to "keep the occupation, cost-free."
+Palestinian Authority chief negotiator Saeb Erekat responded to reports that Israel was mulling dissolving the PA as a response to the Palestinian UN statehood bid on Wednesday, saying Jerusalem's strategy was to "keep the occupation, cost-free."

 Erekat stated that the Oslo process was supposed to have led to an Israeli-Palestinian agreement by 1999, and Israel's threats to cancel the accords were empty, as they had abandoned Oslo years ago.
 "There strategy is to keep the occupation, cost-free.
 That is alien to Oslo.
 Our UN bid aims to make sure that Oslo and the peace process continues," he said in an interview with Army Radio.